thufschmitt/tix-papers/synthesis.md

 ## Arguments supporting their validity {-}

-The implementation is not yet advanced enough to be considered as a finished product, but is already more than a simple proof of concept.
-It is already capable of efficiently typing a lot of constructs with a reasonable amount of annotations (which was not obviously feasible, as the language is often really permissive, which raises a lot of problems when trying to type it).
+The implementation is not yet advanced enough to be considered as a finished product, but it already is more than a simple proof of concept.
+It is capable of efficiently typing a lot of constructs with a reasonable amount of annotations (which was not obviously feasible, as the language is often really permissive, which raises a lot of problems when trying to type it).